Bassist/composer

 In July Noertker composed,

-join Zamula and Noertker for the performance of
+Stockton to join Zamula and Noertker for the

 Also in August Noertker